 Line 5-11 has been amended to reflect the timing of the concurrent request.
-Reference to significantly interested parties (SIP) in the footnote from the framework of interpretation (FoI) Michael" shouldn't "... for selecting and IDN ccTLD string ..." be ".. for selecting an IDN ccTLD string "
+Reference to significantly interested parties (SIP) in the footnote from the framework of interpretation (FoI) Michael" shouldn't "... for selecting and IDN ccTLD string ..."

 typo: receveid => received